-- " If a full relocation of the railyard is completed, the movement from storage into operations would be from point to point from a southern railyard into SFTC or vice versa.
-Closure of tracks to operations in the opposite direction for this movement could occur at higher speeds than usage of a turnback track movement required in the Future with Surface Rail alignment.
-This change would be required under both the "Pennsylvania Avenue" and "Mission Bay" rail alignments.
-While this movement would impact the capacity of the line in the opposite direction, it is less impactful than that of trains utilizing the turnback track under the "Future with Surface Rail" alignment.
-Storage and maintenance for HSR is being contemplated under the Environmental Analysis currently underway by CHSRA.
-Two locations for HSR are being analyzed; both in Brisbane near the Brisbane Caltrain Station. - " To allow for additional storage or event staging of trains, there are possibilities for an expanded underground DTX 4th/Townsend station in both the "Future with Surface Rail" and "Pennsylvania Avenue" alignments30.
-While an expanded underground 4th/Townsend station would provide some additional tracks, it is likely that the 12 tracks currently at the 4th/King surface rail yard could not be fully replaced.
-It is likely that up to three (3) additional tracks could be provided underground31.
-The remainder of the storage needs and likely all maintenance needs for Caltrain would be completed at the new southern railyard. - " Environmental Study.
-Additional environmental review would be required for any reconfiguration or relocation of the railyard.
+- ment along the tracks in both directions, affecting capacity along the entire corridor. - To allow for additional storage or event staging of trains, there are possibilities for an expanded DTX underground 4th/Townsend station in both the Future with Surface Rail and Pennsylvania Avenue alignments.30 While an expanded DTX underground 4th/Townsend station would provide some additional tracks, it is likely that the 12 tracks currently at the 4th/King surface railvard could not be fully replaced.
+It is likely that up to three (3) storage/staging tracks could be provided underground.31 The remainder of the storage needs and likely all maintenance needs for Caltrain would be completed at another location.
+It is anticipated that replacing all surface railyard tracks with underground tracks will not be necessary. - " Environmental Study.
+Additional environmental review would be required for any reconfiguration or relocation of the railyard or some combination of options as listed above.

-Providing for all trains to terminate at the SFTC results in many more modal connection opportunities for rail users.
+Rail users benefit from significantly more multi-modal connections if all trains terminate at the SFTC.
 It is important to maximize train use of the SFTC as this station is intended to serve as the multi-modal connection point in San Francisco.
-The SFTC has direct connections to BART, MUNI light rail and bus, AC Transit and other transit agencies, bike share, pedestrian connections, transportation networks companies such as Uber, Lyft, Flywheel, etc., and taxis.
+The SFTC has direct connections to BART, MUNI Metro Stations, AC Transit and other regional transit agencies.
+Furthermore, the SFTC has direct access to more jobs, housing and retail, attracting travelers from across the state and the globe.